joseporiolayats/ayats-dev/site/content/post/base-template-for-any-python-project.md

 ## Project Documentation

-* Generate API documentation using tools like Sphinx or MkDocs.
+* Generate API documentation using MkDocs.
 * Add documentation files to the project, such as `README.md` and `docs/`.
 * Write clear and concise documentation for your project.